telliott99/MyUnix/git2-usage.rst

     7fb8678 - Tom Elliott, 2 hours ago : initial project version
     >

+**merge conflicts**

+TODO

 **reset --hard:  local and remote**

 .. sourcecode:: bash

+We can do a hard reset to delete some branches.

     > git clone git@github.com:telliott99/demo.git
     Cloning into 'demo'...